 With a large and well-established driving community already registered and actively working in their placed positions, we at Blue Arrow specialise in actively recruiting temporary and permanent staff into various HGV Driving jobs including:

 - LGV Category C+E Driver (Class 1)

-Throughout 2017, road transport accounted for 77.8% of all goods moved in the United Kingdom and with an annual revenue of around 27 billion, the industry is a highly competitive arena, not only for the companies securing the haulage contracts but also the 246,863 industry employees working to build a lucrative driving career.
+Throughout 2020, 136 billion tonne kilometres of goods were moved via road transport and with an annual revenue of around 31 billion, the industry is a highly competitive arena, not only for the companies securing the haulage contracts but also the 283,236 industry employees working to build a lucrative driving career.

 Do you have what it takes to be a HGV Driver?

 All professional drivers pride themselves on their commitment to deliver on time whatever the load, so if you are a qualified and experienced driver who has the self-motivation and dedication to thrive in the driving seat, then a HGV driving job is perfect for you.

 You could choose to get a driving licence in the following categories: